10 Internet Legends About Snakes

 8 Man carries bitten horse

 2018 saw a heartwarming story from the green, grassy countryside.
 A man’s horse had been bitten by a snake, and was slowly succumbing to its deadly toxin cocktail.
-So the man hauled the snake onto his back and walked 3 miles to the nearest hospital, where the horse was able to be saved.
+So the man hauled the horse onto his back and walked 3 miles to the nearest hospital, where the horse was able to be saved.

 9 Man gets bitten, bites wife